fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundleStructuralInfo](#bundlestructuralinfo)

 #### BundleIsPartOfCollection
-**Description:** &#x1F4CC; The BundleIsIPartOfCollection element contains a PID oe DOI that uniquely identifies the collection the resource is part of.
+**Description:** &#x1F4CC; The BundleIsIPartOfCollection element contains a PID or DOI that uniquely identifies the collection the resource is part of.

 **Attribute:** *IdentifierType* **Values:** *DOI, Handle* The IdentifierType attribute determines the identifier type used.